-Step by step photo tutorials for stitches used in my patterns
+Step by step photo tutorials for stitches and techniques used in my patterns

 Get yardage right every time with this handy tutorial!
 Are you looking for a quick formula to calculate yardage for your crochet or knitting project?
 Follow this easy tutorial on how to calculate yardage and you will always remember how to do this calculation for all your future projects!